 7. Get Rid of Air Fresheners too!:

 Air fresheners like Febreeze and plug ins contain loads of chemicals that fill your home with toxins.
 These have no place in a toxin free home.
 Chemicals found in air fresheners are carcinogenic and hormone disruptors.
 So the next time you need to freshen up the air in your home, think about all of the chemicals you are spraying into your air and switch to natural air freshening techniques instead.

 Essential oil diffusers, stove top potpourri and opening windows are all great ways to naturally freshen the air in your home.

 Bathrooms can harbor a lot of toxins for a little space

 Use a natural hand soap to avoid the chemicals in traditional hand soap.
 Even though you are not swallowing the soap (hopefully), chemicals will enter your body through the skin.

-You also want to avoid anti-bacterial soaps since they reduce your immunity and contain harmful chemicals.
+You also want to avoid anti-bacteria soaps since they reduce your immunity and contain harmful chemicals

 9. Vinyl Shower Curtain:

 Vinyl shower curtains are quite terrible.
 Do you remember the last time you opened one up from the packaging and was immediately hit with a burst of chemical smells?
 Those chemicals are going straight into your body and into the air.
 The PVC (Polyvinyl Chloride) plastic contains harmful VOCs, phthalates and metals which lead to a host of development issues, illnesses and cancers.